1) How do I recommend a paper for inclusion in the database?

 6) Will this database be updated?

+Yes, regular updates are planned.
 Version 1.0 of the database was released December 2015.
 Version 1.1, containing neurogranin data and analyses, was released April 2016.
 Version 1.2, containing sTREM2 data and analysis, was released June 2016.
-Check back for more updates later this year!
+The current version, 2.0, was released April 26, 2017.